 For the most part, the state follows the Public Gambling Act, 1867 although the Act itself has provisions for the state to make its own modifications.
+The Act was amended in 1976 with stricter penalties for violation of the rules.
 However, the Central legislation does not have any direct impact on online gambling.
-The Act was amended in 1976 with stricter penalties for violation of the rules.

 There is no dearth of enthusiasm when it comes to gambling, whether offline or online, in Uttar Pradesh.
 Its residents do have a penchant for betting on horse racing and cricket betting but have to resort to illegal gambling.
-Many believe that passing some form of legislation well put an end to the problem of illegal gambling in the state.
+Many believe that passing some form of legislation will put an end to the problem of illegal gambling in the state.

 Horse racing enthusiasts and their respective clubs in many parts of the country received an impetus after the Honorable Supreme Court of India ruled that horse racing was a game of skill.
 The country’s highest court ruled that the game involved studying and judging the breed and form of the horse as a well as the jockey’s form and ability and other factors, and therefore is can be deemed a game of skill.

 The horse racing industry is huge with thousands of horses in training, mares in breeding, and as many as 85 breeding establishments functioning.
-Unfortunately, Uttar Pradesh is left out of the race although off course betting is permitted at the Lucknow Racecourse.
+Unfortunately, as it does not have a historically significant racing body, Uttar Pradesh is not the biggest market for horse betting.

 Since cricket betting is punishable by law, it is not surprising to find regular raids and arrests in every nook and corner of the state.
 Betting on the IPL or Indian Premier League cricket matches played in the T20 format is most popular during the season and accounts for millions of dollars in illegal betting.
 There are frequent reports of arrests made during these matches.